affinitydb/doc/pathSQL reference.md

 range is [1.17549e-038F, 3.40282e+038f]
 [type-suffix](#typesuffix): 'f'

-Note that the suffix 'F' is not allowed, as it collides with the 'farad' [unit of measurement](#unit-of-measurement).
+Note that the suffix 'F' is not allowed, as it collides with the 'farad' [unit of measurement](#units-of-measurement).

 #### DOUBLE
 similar to FLOAT, but with higher precision; it is the default representation for real numbers
 range is [2.22507e-308, 1.79769e+308]
 [type-suffix](#typesuffix): none

-Note that numbers that have a [unit of measurement](#unit-of-measurement) suffix are automatically of this type.
+Note that numbers that have a [unit of measurement](#units-of-measurement) suffix are automatically of this type.

 #### BOOL
 TRUE or FALSE

 ### DATE/TIME Types
-Currently, mvSQL does not expose time zone control.
+Currently, pathSQL does not expose time zone control.

 #### DATETIME
 Format: TIMESTAMP 'YYYY-MM-DD HH:MM:SS.XXXXXX', where the time and fractional second parts are optional